bettervim/better-tmux/README.md

-> 💡  This project is experimental, but definitely worth trying.
+> 💡  This project is experimental and still in progress, and there is no documentation available yet 😅, but definitely worth trying.
 If you encounter any issues, please open an issue or DM me on [Twitter](https://x.com/vmaarcosp).
 Don't hesitate to reach out 👋🏻

 # better-tmux ⚡
 Unlock the full power of TMUX with TypeScript and JSX.